royoelen/DataQC/README.md

 - `output/outputfolder_exp/exp_data_summary/raw_gene_summary.txt`: gene expression summary statistics (mean, median, sd, min, max, nr of unique values, Shapiro test P) before normalisation, used in central site to filter out lowly expressed genes, genes having outliers, etc.
 - `output/outputfolder_exp/exp_data_summary/processed_gene_summary.txt`: gene expression summary statistics (mean, median, sd, min, max, nr of unique values, Shapiro test P) after normalisation, used in central site to filter out lowly expressed genes, genes having outliers, etc.
 - `output/outputfolder_gen/plots/*`, `output/outputfolder_exp/plots/*`: Separate diagnostic plots which can be later used in the manuscript materials.
-- `output/pipeline_info/DataQc_report.html`: Technical pipeline runtime report.
-It is not automatically added to shared folder, however it can be used in the central site for debugging, if need arises.
+- `output/pipeline_info/DataQc_report.html`: Technical pipeline runtime report, used for checking if pipeline finished successfully..
+It is not automatically added to shared folder, however it can be used in the central site for debugging, if the need arises.

 ## Acknowledgements